 The Average Daily Percent Move In The Stock Market

-Below is a fantastic chart that shows the daily percentage movement of the S&P 500 over the last 10 years.
+Below is a fantastic chart that shows the average daily percentage movement of the S&P 500 over the last 10 years.
 Each dot represents one day.

-As you can tell from the chart, the average daily move in the stock market is between -1% and +1%.
+As you can tell from the chart, the average daily percent move in the stock market is between -1% and +1%.
 The S&P 500 represents the stock market.